CurtinIDS/2024-09-04/index.md

 href="{{site.swc_site}}">Software Carpentry</a>, <a href="{{site.dc_site}}">Data Carpentry</a>, and
 <a href="{{site.lc_site}}">Library Carpentry</a> communities of Instructors, Trainers, Maintainers,
 helpers, and supporters who share a mission to teach foundational computational and data science skills to researchers.
-This workshop is a 2-day blend of both Software Carpentries and Data caprnetires.
+This workshop is a 2-day blend of both Software Carpentries and Data Carpentries.